Science & Technology

 Powering Progress Through Policy

-Achieving a lasting presence on the Moon will depend as much on smart policy as it does on engineering.
-Developing small modular reactors (SMRs) for both lunar and terrestrial use requires stable funding and coordination between government agencies, private companies, and research institutions.
+Sound policy that supports technological innovation is key to achieving a lasting presence on the Moon.
+By developing small modular reactors (SMRs) for use both here on Earth as well as in space and on the lunar surface requires stable funding and coordination between government agencies, the private sector, and research institutions.

 Funding in Context